 Is a Japan Intensive calling your name?

-They offer a rare blend of culture and adventure making this region one of the most interesting to explore.
+An Asian Cruise offers a rare blend of culture and adventure making this region one of the most interesting to explore.

 Japan is a country of contrasts.